yordycuevas/Readme/README.md

-# ¡Hi!
-I'm Yordy Cuevas 👋
+# Hi!
+I'm Yordy

-I'm a frontend developer from Bogotá, Colombia.
-I love being constantly learning and discovering new things that allow me to improve my skills.

-I have skills with languages ​​such as JavaScript, css and I have knowledge in fast web creation with [React](https://es.reactjs.org/) , applying clean code and good practices.
+an enthusiastic frontend developer with a passion for creating dynamic and engaging web experiences.
+With experience in key technologies like JavaScript, CSS and HTML, along with modern frameworks like React, I'm ready to take my skills to the next level.

+My focus is on building interactive and responsive user interfaces that are not only visually appealing, but also highly functional and accessible.
+I am constantly exploring new techniques and trends in web development to improve my skills and keep up with the latest innovations.

+From conceptualization to implementation, I am passionate about working as a team to transform creative ideas into impactful digital products.
+I have a strong commitment to code quality, efficiency and usability, always looking to deliver the best possible end-user experience.

+I am excited to continue learning and growing as a frontend developer, and I am open to challenges that will help me expand my horizons and consolidate my knowledge.
+I am always willing to collaborate on interesting projects and contribute my experience and enthusiasm.

+Connect with me and let's explore together the endless possibilities of frontend development!

 ## Latest published projects